Last Updated: September 26, 2022

 Traffic calming is the art of slowing, reducing, or diverting auto traffic to improve safety for pedestrians, cyclists, and motorists.
 Often cities or neighborhoods accomplish this through a barrier or oddly shaped roadway.
-Narrowing streets, through what people are calling a road diet or a skinny street program, is another form that actually reduces speeding.
+Narrowing streets, through what people are calling a road diet or a skinny street program, is another technique that actually reduces speeding.

 When discussing this topic, some experts look at 3 E's as key: education, enforcement, and engineering.
 So while many commentaries focus in tightly on built solutions, the engineering E, the other two are very important also.
 Your community group can undertake education directly, and also influence your local municipality to step up enforcement.

 In many areas, enforcement of speed limits has grown too lax.
 But if that is true in your community, you'll have to protest more frequently than other neighborhoods to change the situation.
 But enforcing existing laws is an efficient traffic calming measure.

 Below we will describe the four major types of built or temporarily installed traffic calming devices in common use.

 In plain English, speed bumps would be the best